Lost on how to get your online directory business out of the depths of page 13 in search results?

 Key features:

-• Email and SMS notifications – keeps your customers up to date on their bookings.
+• Email and SMS notifications – keep your customers up to date on their bookings.

 • Insightful reporting – provides detailed information on the performance of your events.

-• Custom(izable) forms – lets you create forms with the drag-and-drop editor.
+• Custom(izable) forms – let you create forms with the drag-and-drop editor.

 Cons